usnistgov/NIST-BGP-SRx/README.md

 * **BIO:**       BGPsec traffic generator and crypto module tester.
 * **EXAMPLES:**  Examples and test scripts the  BGP-SRx modules.

+Two more implementations are available ExaBGPsec and GoBGPsec.
+Mre information on then can be found in the [CAPABILITIES](CAPABILITIES.mf).

 ### Required to build SRx Crypto API (SCA)

 1) Build SRx Crypto API (srx-crypto-api)